Nicaraguans testify of abuses in crackdown on protests

 The victims offered online video testimony of what the experts called systematic sexual abuse aimed at terrorizing their captives.
 It ranged from repeated rape to amputation of fingers and psychological torture.

-The so-called Court of Conscience was organized by Costa Rica’s Arias Foundation.
+The so-called Court of Conscience was organized by Costa Rica’s Arias Foundation for Peace and Human Progress.
 Some 80,000 Nicaraguan refugees and asylum seekers live in neighboring Costa Rica, including many who suffered abuses at the hands of Nicaraguan authorities.

+The panel said in its final report Friday that it had concluded that “there is no doubt that the Nicaraguan state committed the crime of torture through sexual abuse and rape of women and men under the custody of the country’s police and para-police forces.”

 The accounts offered to the panel could not be independently verified - the victims were not identified by name - but they were very similar to descriptions of abuses described to The Associated Press by victims in Nicaragua in 2018 and to those documented by human rights organizations.